 Starkly put: Why, in this profoundly searching and insightful book about the evils of the totalitarian system called apartheid, does Archbishop Tutu not explicate that the United States to the (non-compliant) world is South African apartheid to Blacks?
 He has the moral stature to do so.
 He does so with reference to Israel against Palestine.
 Why is he totally silent about contemporary US worldwide apartheid?

-"If you are not for us, you are against us", declared President Bush emphatically after September 11.
-That is apartheid at its starkest, consistent with US foreign policy at least since World War II.
+If you are not for us, you are against us, declared President Bush emphatically after September 11.
+That is apartheid at its starkest, consistent with US foreign policy which since nation inception has been Empire-building.3